biocatiit/website/content/pages/about_beamline.rst

 and wide angle fiber diffraction and macromolecular solution scattering (Fischetti, et al., 2004 J. Synchrotron Rad.
 (2004).
 11, 399-405).
-It is capable of delivering well over 10\ :sup:`13` photons/s into focal spots as small as 30 x 150 µm\ :sup:`2` with the conventional beamline optics.
+It is capable of delivering well over 10\ :sup:`13` photons/s into focal spots as small as 15 x 25 µm\ :sup:`2` with the conventional beamline optics.
 The BioCAT beamline was designed by Dr. Rosenbaum (Argonne National Laboratory) and shares the same overall mechanical design of the SBC undulator 19-ID (Rosenbaum et al.
 J Synchrotron.
 2006 Jan;13(Pt 1):30-45).
-Undulator "A" provides very intense monochromatic radiation in the 3.2 - 14 keV range (first harmonic) with low angular divergence (<8.3 micro-radian vertical and <29.3 micro-radian horizontal FWHM) with a small source size (typically ~ 680 micrometers horizontal by ~22 micrometers vertical FWHM, specifications as of fall 2010).
+Undulator "A" provides very intense monochromatic radiation in the 5 - 16 keV range with low angular divergence and a small source size.
 While it is possible to change the beam energy, in practice all experiments are done at 12 keV.
 A differential pump separates the vacuum structure from the storage ring eliminating the need for any windows between the beamline and the storage ring.

 .. class:: table-hover

     ===================================================== =============================================================================
     Source                                                APS Undulator A
-    Monochromators                                        Si <111> and <400>
+    Monochromators                                        Si <111>
-    Energy Range (Si <111>)                               3.5-13 keV (fundamental), 10.5-39 keV (third harmonic) Energy Resolution (dE/E)                              2 x 10\ :sup:`-4` (Si <111>)
+    Energy Range (Si <111>)                               5-15 keV
+    Energy Resolution (dE/E)                              2 x 10\ :sup:`-4` (Si <111>)
-    Minimum Spot Size (µm\ :sup:`2` FWHM)                 < 1500 x 3500 (unfocused), ~30 x 150 (focused at detector 3.5 m from sample)
+    Minimum Spot Size (µm\ :sup:`2` FWHM)                 < 1000 x 1000 (unfocused), ~15 x 25 (focused at detector 3.5 m from sample)
-    Angular Resolution (µrad\ :sup:`2` FWHM)              160 x 190
+    Monochromatic flux (12 keV)                           5x10\ :sup:`13` ph/s
     ===================================================== =============================================================================

 The first optical element is a set of white beam slits located just downstream